canro91/canro91.github.io/_posts/2021-01-25-LivableCode.md

 These days, I watched a conference online by Sarah Mei ([@sarahmei](https://twitter.com/sarahmei)) titled: Livable Code.
 This is what livable code is.

-**Livable Code is the analogy that building software is like living an space inside a building.** Building software isn't like building anything else.
+**Livable Code is the analogy that building software is like living an space inside a building instead of constructing a house or a building.**

+Building software isn't like building anything else.
 It isn't like planning, constructing and maintaining a tower of apartments.
 It's living an space where each decision counts towards having a mess or a enjoyable place to live.

 ## Code hoarders